 Concurrently with the Closing, Flagship and Mark Wyllie, Flagship's Chief Executive Officer, entered into an Employment Agreement, which was effective upon consummation of the Closing, pursuant to which Mr. Wyllie will continue to serve as Chief Executive Officer of Flagship following the Closing on the terms and conditions set forth therein.
 Flagship's obligations under the Wyllie Employment Agreement will also be guaranteed by the Company.
 The Wyllie Employment Agreement provides for: (i) an annual base salary of \$170,000, (ii) management bonuses comprised of twenty-five percent (25%) of Flagship's net income available in free cash flow as determined in accordance with GAAP for each calendar quarter during the term, (iii) an agreement to issue him stock options of the Company, subject to approval by the Board, commensurate with his position and performance and reflective of the executive compensation plans that the Company has in place with its other subsidiaries of similar size to Flagship, (iv) life insurance benefits in the amount of \$400,000, and (v) four weeks paid vacation.
-In the event Mr. Wyllie's employment is terminated by him for good reason (as defined in the Wyllie Employment Agreement) or by Flagship without cause, he will be entitled to receive his annual base salary through the expiration of the initial three-year employment term and an amount equal to his last annual bonus paid, payable quarterly.
-Pursuant to the Wyllie Employment Agreement, we have agreed to elect Mr. Wyllie to the Board and the board of directors of Flagship to serve so long as he continues to be employed by the Company.
-The employment Agreement contains customary non-competition provisions that apply during its term and for a period of two years after the term expires.
-In addition, pursuant to the Wyllie Employment Agreement, Mr. Wyllie will be appointed to serve as a member of the Company's Board of Directors and the board of directors of Flagship to serve so long as he continues to be employed by us.
+In the event Mr. Wyllie's employment is terminated by him for good reason (as defined in the Wyllie Employment Agreement) or by Flagship without cause, he will be entitled to receive his annual base salary through the expiration of the initial threeyear employment term and an amount equal to his last annual bonus paid, payable quarterly.
+Pursuant to the Wyllie Employment Agreement, we agreed to elect Mr. Wyllie the Board and the board of directors of Flagship to serve so long as he continues to be employed by the Company.
+The employment Agreement, Wyllie was appointed to serve as a member of the Company's Board of Directors and the board of directors to be employed by us.
+On October 28, 2022, Mark Wyllie resigned from his position as Chief Executive Officer of Flagship to serve so long as he continues to be employed by us.
+On October 28, 2022, Mark Wyllie resigned from his position as Chief Executive Officer of Flagship.
+Additional